Being Nutritious

 *Nutrition information is an estimate, and will change based on the brand and individual ingredients and amounts you use.
 This is provided for your convenience only.

-Keyword beets, carrots, cashews, dill, garlic
+Keyword beets, carrots, cashew cream

 Tried this recipe?Let us know how it was!

-Roasted beets and carrots, cut into sticks, drizzled with garlic dill sauce on a white plate.
-Text overlay: Roasted Beets and Carrots with Creamy Garlic Dill Sauce.
+Roasted beets and carrots, cut into large matchsticks, drizzled with a white sauce and sprinkled with chopped dill.
+Text overlay: Roasted Beets and Carrots with creamy garlic dill sauce.

 More Side Dishes